Delivery Assurance

 To keep stakeholders informed, we provide:

-Monthly reports – Delivered directly to relevant committees, these reports offer a concise overview of contract status, key developments, and any risks or challenges that need to be addressed.
+Monthly reports – Delivered to the community, these reports offer a concise overview of contract status, key developments, and any risks or challenges.

-Quarterly reports – A more holistic view of progress and achievements across the committees, which will be publicly available, ensuring full transparency on project progress and outcomes.
+Quarterly reports – A more holistic view of progress and achievements across Intersect administered contracts, which will be publicly available, ensuring full transparency on project progress and outcomes.

 Link to where this information will be stored is TBC.